nathan2582/sample_social/README.md

 Pagination..
 I am embarrassed I did not get the post pagination implemented within the time constraint.

+I also realize that I did not handle the friends portion within the UserModel.
+I can see a few ways to handle that.

+Either the friend user ids come back as a List of Strings on the user model.
+Or they could be a separate call to a friends endpoint that returns paginated List of UserModels of the friends.

 I forgot to add userId, userName, and userAvatarImage to the PostModel.
 That was an oversight and would have been noticed had I given myself more time on that feature.

 Then I added an InkWell to each post component to tap into a post details page.